sunqian1991/px2rwd-intellij-plugin/README.md

 #### Install

-<iframe frameborder="none" width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/11187"></iframe>

-This plugin has been put in the market and you can find it in 'file - settings - plugins - markerplace' by searching a text of  'px2rem'.
+This plugin has been put in the market and you can find it in `file - settings - plugins - marketplace` by searching a text of `px2rem`.

 You can also download the plugin file which has been put in [release](https://github.com/sunqian1991/px2rwd-intellij-plugin/releases), and install the plugin from disk.